Gaius-Augustus/Augustus/README-testing.md

 # DATASET

 After extraction of only those data which are strictly need from original full length genomes, the size of FASTAs is dramatically reduced from 1-3 Gigas to a few Megas.
 Likewise, serialization of alignments retains only blocks which are strictly need from original MAFs.
-Reasonably, the overall size of a dataset containing around 300 genes from hg38.chr1 can be expected to be less than 80 Mb in size.
+Reasonably, the overall size of a dataset containing around 300 genes from hg38.chr1 can be expected to fall in a range between 80 and 100 Mb.
 The dataset includes minimal FASTAs and serialized alignments.
 The dataset currently comes uncompressed.
 In addition to hg38, eleven more vertebrates belong to the clade.

 # BASIC